 For some time now I have been thinking about the concept of ‘eating well’.
 It’s what us folks here at Pipers Farm talk about, around the farm and in the office, on a daily basis.
-You see we are all food-oholics.
-Addicted to talking about food, gazing at pictures of food, eating food and thinking about food.
-We live it, breathe it, farm it and eat it.
+You see we are all ‘food-

-There are so many people socially sharing their diets using hastags such as #eatclean and #healthy, it’s a subject on everyone’s mind.
+There are so many people socially sharing their diets using hashtags such as #eatclean and #healthy, it’s a subject on everyone’s mind.
 Fuelled by the media who seem to have a constant need to tell us what we can and can’t eat and to expose the rights and wrongs of food producers.
-They brought us horsemeat, no more ready meals, ok.
+They brought us horse meat, no more ready meals, ok.
 Then we were all allowed to eat butter again, yey.
-Then suddenly no carnivore is safe as we might all unwittingly eat halal, boo.
+Then suddenly no carnivore is safe as we might all unwittingly eat halal...
 And so it goes on.

-Our definition of eating well at Pipers Farm is relatively simple.
-It’s a combination of a few simple steps that will hopefully get you to feel confident in taking control of how you spend your money and how you feed yourself and others.
+Our definition of ‘eating well’ at Pipers Farm is relatively simple.
+It’s a combination of a few simple steps that will hopefully give you the confidence in taking control of how you spend your money and how you feed yourself and others.

 Eat less, but eat better

-Instead of buying 5 chicken breasts for £5, buy a whole, contented bird, that has been reared properly, isn’t pumped full of crap and will deliver higher protein levels and nutritional value.
-Trust me you’ll make more satisfying meals too.
+Instead of buying 5 chicken breasts for £5, buy a whole, contented bird, that has been reared properly, isn’t pumped full of nasties and which will deliver higher protein levels and nutritional value.
+Trust me, you’ll make more satisfying meals too.
 Find out more about this idea in Hattie Ellis’ book Planet Chicken.

 It’s a no brainer.

-It’s hard to avoid processed and mass market food, but if you want to eat well you simply have to cut anything processed out of your diet all together.
+It’s hard to avoid processed and mass market food, but if you want to eat well you simply have to cut anything processed out of your diet altogether.
 There is not enough evidence to disprove that even the packaging alone isn’t causing serious health risks.

 Choose wisely where you shop

-We don’t grow vegetables here at Pipers Farm, as we simply don’t have the space.
-However we do get a veg box every week packed full of locally grown, seasonal produce to eat alongside our meat.
+We don’t grow vegetables here at Pipers Farm, as we simply don’t have space.
+However, for our own consumption, we do order a weekly veg box packed full of locally grown, seasonal produce to eat alongside our meat.

-By ‘whole foods’ we literally mean whole pieces of food, whole potatoes, mud and all, not pre washed, diced and dipped, chemical rubbish.
-A whole slab of meat, not processed ham full of stabilisers, preservatives, flavourings and other nastys.
+By ‘whole foods’ we literally mean whole pieces of food like whole potatoes, mud and all - not pre-washed, diced and dipped in chemical rubbish.
+Buy a whole slab of meat instead of pre-packaged, processed ham full of stabilisers, preservatives, flavourings and other nasties.

 Freezing good food will not diminish the nutritional value of the product.
-It will simply keep it safe to eat for another day.
+It will simply preserve it for another day.
 You will waste less and get more value out of your food.

 Eat the rainbow

-Good food is packed full of amazing nutrients that can cure and ease so many aliments.
+Good food is packed full of amazing nutrients that can cure and ease so many ailments.
 Nature is an incredible thing.
-Fill your plate with various hues, they will each deliver a different vitamins and minerals to support your body naturally.
-This works seasonally too, eat what’s good now and feel the benefits.
+Fill your plate with various hues and colours, they will each deliver different vitamins and minerals to support your body naturally.
+This works seasonally too - eat what’s good now and feel the benefits.